agentic-commerce-catalog

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The tool description adds no additional meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema coverage is 100%, so the schema already describes both parameters.
+The description adds no additional meaning beyond the price, which is irrelevant to parameter semantics.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.